 - iFLY Orlando features a high-energy vertical wind tunnel that offers indoor skydiving, allowing visitors to float on a column of air.
 No parachute, no jumping and no experience is necessary.

-- At Andretti Indoor Karting & Games visitors can enjoy indoor kart racing in a climate-controlled track full of turns and high speed.
-Other activities range from laser tag and ropes course to classic arcade games.
+- Andretti Indoor Karting & Games offers indoor kart racing on a track full of turns and high speed.
+Other activities include laser tag, ropes course and classic arcade games.

-- The Bourne Stuntacular will debut at Universal Studios Florida spring 2020.
-This cutting-edge live-action stunt show based on Universal Pictures’ blockbuster Bourne film franchise will blur the lines between stage and cinema in a hybrid form of entertainment that has never been seen before.
+- The Bourne Stuntacular at Universal Studios Florida – a cutting-edge live-action stunt show based on Universal Pictures’ blockbuster Bourne film franchise – blurs the lines between stage and cinema in a hybrid form of never-before-seen entertainment.

-- Star Wars: Galaxy’s Edge, a new land at Disney’s Hollywood Studios on the remote planet Batuu, features two signature attractions, Millennium Falcon: Smugglers Run, putting guests in the cockpit of the famous space ship, and Star Wars: Rise of the Resistance, where an escape from The First Order turns into all-out battle.
+- Star Wars: Galaxy’s Edge at Disney’s Hollywood Studios on the remote planet Batuu, features two signature attractions, Millennium Falcon: Smugglers Run, putting guests in the cockpit of the famous spaceship, and Star Wars: Rise of the Resistance, where an escape from The First Order turns into all-out battle.

 - The Escape Game Orlando offers guests nine different immersive adventures that bring stories to life in a one-of-a-kind tactile experience allowing visitors have one hour to complete their mission and escape.

-- TopGolf Orlando, a 65,000-square-foot entertainment and golfing facility features 102 climate-controlled hitting bays that can host up to six players at one time, and advanced technology to track the accuracy and distance of players' shots.
+- TopGolf Orlando is an entertainment and golfing facility featuring 102 climate-controlled hitting bays that can host up to six players at one time and advanced technology to track the accuracy and distance of players' shots.

 About Visit Orlando